eliottvalette/Slither-Bot/README.md

 ## Installation

+### Quick Install
+1. Install a userscript manager browser extension (like Tampermonkey or Greasemonkey)
+2. Click [here](https://greasyfork.org/en/scripts/530956-slither-full-auto-bot-responsive-overlay) to install the script directly from GreasyFork

+### Manual Install
 1. Install a userscript manager browser extension (like Tampermonkey or Greasemonkey)
 2. Create a new script
 3. Copy and paste the contents of `slither_bot.js` into the script editor